 I am currently the book review editor at the Goethe Yearbook and am on the editorial board at The German Quarterly, and I serve on the MLA Forum Executive Committee for 18th- and Early-19th-Century German Studies.

 Reinhart Koselleck: Sediments of Time.
-On the Conditions of Possible Histories, co-edited and co-translated with Stefan-Ludwig Hoffmann (Stanford University Press).
-(Forthcoming Summer 2018)
+On Possible Histories, co-edited and co-translated with Stefan-Ludwig Hoffmann (Stanford University Press, 2018).

 Flüchtigkeit der Moderne: Eigenzeiten des Ephemeren im langen 19.Jahrhundert, co-edited with Michael Bies and Dirk Oschmann (Wehrhahn 2017).

 Performing Knowledge, 1750-1850, co-edited with Mary Helen Dupree (De Gruyter 2015), in the series Interdisciplinary German Cultural Studies.

 Connected by the Ear: The Media, Pedagogy, and Politics of the Romantic Lecture (Northwestern University Press, 2013).
 Finalist, Novalis Preis, 2014.

 Special issue of Journal Colloquia Germanica on “Periodical Literature in the Nineteenth Century,” co-edited with Vance Byrd.
 (Forthcoming Summer 2018)